ua-umka/RepData_PeerAssessment1/PA1_template.md

     ## [1] -1.188679

-So there is a slight change in median.
+So there is a slight change in the median.
 The median of the data without NAs is higher by 1.19 step per day.

 Are there differences in activity patterns between weekdays and weekends?